Rian1010/Milestone4/README.md

 </CORSConfiguration>
 ```
 - Click on Bucket Policy
-- Paste in the following:
+- Write in the following code:
 ```javascript
 {
     "Version":"2012-10-17",